Learn

 Impermanent loss occurs when the price ratio of tokens in a liquidity pool changes.
 Here's the math, when it becomes permanent, and how to minimize it.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Impermanent loss is the hidden cost of providing liquidity in DeFi.
 It's the reason your LP position might be worth less than if you'd simply held your tokens in your wallet; even though you earned trading fees the entire time.
-Understanding impermanent loss is essential for anyone considering yield farming, and the math is simpler than most people think.
+Understanding impermanent loss matters for anyone considering yield farming, and the math is simpler than most people think.

 Impermanent loss is the difference in value between holding tokens in a liquidity pool versus simply holding them in your wallet.
 It occurs when the price ratio of pooled tokens changes; the greater the divergence, the larger the loss.
 It's called "impermanent" because the loss reverses if prices return to their original ratio, but it becomes permanent when you withdraw your liquidity.

 When you provide liquidity to an automated market maker (AMM) like Uniswap, you deposit two tokens in equal value; say $5,000 of ETH and $5,000 of USDC.
-The pool uses these tokens to facilitate trades.
+The pool uses these tokens to enable trades.

 Here's the key insight: the AMM constantly rebalances your position to maintain equal value of both tokens.
 If ETH's price doubles, the pool doesn't just let you hold your original ETH and enjoy the gains.
 Instead, it sells some of your ETH for USDC to maintain the 50/50 balance.
 You end up with less ETH and more USDC than you started with.